-It's hard to believe today, but The Rocks in Sydney almost didn't survive the developer's wrecking ball in the 1960s and 70s.
-Saved by union green bans, today the historic enclave effortlessly blends old and new.
-Here are ten amazing things to see and do around The Rocks.
+It's hard to believe now, but The Rocks in Sydney almost didn't survive the developer's wrecking ball in the 1960s and 70s.
+Saved by union green bans, today the heritage precinct has endless tales to tell.
+Tick off these ten must-sees and dos.

-You can’t come to Sydney and not visit The Rocks — the site where the British first settled in 1788, and now one of the city’s most captivating and historic enclaves.
+You can’t come to Sydney and not visit The Rocks — the site where the British first settled in 1788, and now one of the city’s most characterful enclaves.

 Here are ten of the best things to do in The Rocks.

-Did you know that you can tell whether a building was constructed by convicts through scratches in the sandstone walls, and remnants of seashells in the cement?
-Open your eyes to these subtle signs of early life in the streets and architecture of the area by exploring on foot with The Rocks Walking Tours.
+Did you know that you can tell whether a building in The Rocks was constructed by convicts through scratches in the sandstone and remnants of seashells in the cement?
+Open your eyes to these subtle signs of yesteryear by exploring on foot with The Rocks Walking Tours.
 You’ll hear fascinating stories about the arrival of the First Fleet, the growth of the colony, the use of rum as currency, ‘shanghaied’ sailors, and a deadly rat plague.
 This immersive experience brings Australia’s early European history to life.

-Every Friday, Saturday and Sunday throngs of pedestrians weave their way through The Rocks Market, which features an eclectic range of street stalls selling artisanal wares, including jewellery, leather goods, handmade soaps, and even ‘next generation’ chess sets!
-Firstly, fuel up on international street food — everything from wood-fired pizzas and seafood paella to Turkish donuts and frozen desserts.
+Every Friday, Saturday, and Sunday, throngs of shoppers weave their way through The Rocks Market.
+It features an eclectic range of canopied stalls selling artisanal wares, including jewellery, leather goods, handmade soaps, and even ‘next generation’ chess sets!
+Firstly, fuel up on international street food — everything from Italian-style pizza and Spanish paella, to Turkish donuts and Portuguese custard tarts.
 Now you’re ready to shop!

 3. Visit the Museum of Contemporary Art

 The Rocks is home to lots of great boutique bars and here are just two of our favs to seek out.
-Inspired by the Rat Pack glam of the 1950s and 60s, the lively Maybe Sammy cocktail bar on Harrington Street has won several international ‘best bar’ awards.
-Settle into one of the velvety banquettes — plush and pretty in shades of blush — against a wallpapered backdrop of tropical palm prints, or pull up a stool at the marble-topped, forest green bar.
-Bar staff in pale pink jackets serve jewel-coloured liquid concoctions and share-plates of cheeses and charcuterie.
-During ‘mini martini hour’ (between 4:30 and 5:30pm daily), miniature versions of classic cocktails are just $5.50.
+Inspired by the Rat Pack glam of the 1950s and 60s, the lively Maybe Sammy cocktail bar on Harrington Street has won several international awards.
+Settle into one of the velvety banquettes — plush and pretty in shades of blush — or pop yourself on a stool at the marble-topped, forest green bar.
+Bar staff dressed in pale pink jackets serve jewel-coloured liquid concoctions and share-plates of cheese/charcuterie.

 Get a new perspective on Sydney by scaling one of its most famous landmarks — the Harbour Bridge.
-Bridge Climb Sydney will equip you with a safety suit, harness, and experienced guide for the ascent up ‘The Coathanger’ (affectionately so nicknamed because of its arched design).
+Bridge Climb Sydney will equip you with a safety suit, harness, and experienced guide for the ascent up ‘the Coat Hanger’ (affectionately so nicknamed because of its arched design).
 You’ll be rewarded at the top with a 360-degree view of the cityscape and shimmering harbour, as motor vehicles and trains whizz by far beneath you.

 6. Step back in time at The Big Dig

-You’ll have learned lots about colonial Sydney on your walking tour of The Rocks; now step back in time at The Big Dig archaeological site.
-Tucked away between Cumberland and Gloucester Streets, and with a traceable history dating back as far as 1795, it’s fascinating to see these remnants of life for the earliest European settlers.
-Interpretative boards and displays of small recovered artefacts bring the site to life.
+You’ll have learned a whole lot about colonial Sydney on your walking tour of The Rocks; now build on that knowledge at The Big Dig archaeological site.
+Tucked away between Cumberland and Gloucester Streets, and with a traceable history dating back as far as 1795, you’ll see the surviving foundations of convict cottages and an array of recovered artefacts.
 There are larger finds on display at The Rocks Discovery Museum.

 8. See a show

-For over 40 years, the Sydney Theatre Company (STC) has been entertaining audiences with its diverse and high calibre program of Australian and international dramatic productions.
-Shows are staged at three venues in or around The Rocks precinct.
-The STC’s home base — The Wharf — has two theatres and has just been through a major renovation.
-Arrive early for a pre-theatre tipple at the onsite Theatre Bar at the End of the Wharf, where you can also drink in panoramic views of the harbour and watch the passing water traffic.
+For over 40 years, Sydney Theatre Company (STC) has been entertaining audiences with its high calibre program of Australian and international dramatic productions.
+STC’s home base — The Wharf — sits adjacent to Barangaroo Reserve and incorporates two recently renovated performance venues.
+Arrive early for a pre-show tipple at The Theatre Bar at the End of the Wharf, where you can also drink in panoramic views of the Harbour and watch passing water traffic.

-9. Enjoy a brew at a heritage pub
+9. Toast the past at a heritage pub

-10. Check in or just check out the Park Hyatt
+10. Check in to (or just check out) the Park Hyatt

 Do you have any suggestions to add to our list of the best things to do in The Rocks?
 We would love to hear from you.
 Please leave a comment below.